unlvhisto468/unlvhisto468.github.io/index.md

 * Pathology Discussion II has been moved to _Friday June 15th_
 * Pathology Discussion III has been moved to _Friday June 22nd_
 * Pathology Discussion IV has been moved to _Friday June 29th_
-* Pathology Discussion V has been moved to _Tuesday July 6th_
+* Pathology Discussion V has been moved to _Thursday July 5th_
 * Pathology Discussion VI was consolidated.

 #### Lab Notebook Report Due Dates